OguzPastirmaci/oci-gpu-monitoring/README.md

 * * * * * sh /home/ubuntu/oci-gpu-monitoring/publishGPUMetrics.sh
 ```

-8. Check the Cron jobs list to make sure our job is there
+8. Check the Cron jobs list to make sure the job is listed:
 ```sh
 crontab -l
 ```

-You should see the following line (or similar to it if you changed the location of the script) in the list of jobs:
+You should see the following line (or similar to it if you have changed the location of the script) in the list of jobs:

 ```sh
 [opc@gputest oci-gpu-monitoring]$ crontab -l